sudeepdas/flipper/README.md

 Flipper does not as yet have a standard python package installation.
 It will come soon!

-Then in your startup script (e.g., .bashrc) put in the following commands:
+For now, after forking and cloning flipper, put the following commands in your startup script (e.g., .bashrc) :

-export FLIPPER_DIR=/path/where/you/want/flipper/to/live/flipper-X.Y.Z
+export FLIPPER_DIR=/path/to/your/flipper/

 export PATH=$PATH:$FLIPPER_DIR/bin